ververica/flink-sql-gateway/e2e-tests/README.md

 ## Running Tests

 Before running the tests, you should
-1. first build the SQL gateway project and make sure that a `build-target` directory has appeared in the project root directory.
-2. have a Flink cluster configured.
+1. have a Flink cluster configured.
-3. have [jq](https://stedolan.github.io/jq/) installed (usually it can be installed easily with package managers like pacman or yum).
+2. have [jq](https://stedolan.github.io/jq/) installed (usually it can be installed easily with package managers like pacman or yum).
-4. `cd` into this `e2e-tests` directory.
+3. `cd` into this `e2e-tests` directory.

 If you want to run the tests on a Flink session cluster, the session cluster must be started before running the tests.